dsilver829/geotweet/README.md

 ## Deployment
 AWS hosts the webapp on a variety of services available as part of their [Free Tier](https://aws.amazon.com/free/).

 I used [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) to create, configure, and deploy to the production environment.
-Elastic Beanstalk manages an AWS Elastic Compute Cloud([EC2](https://aws.amazon.com/ec2/)) instance of an [Ubuntu](http://www.ubuntu.com/) server, which hosts the Rails app.
+Elastic Beanstalk manages an AWS Elastic Compute Cloud ([EC2](https://aws.amazon.com/ec2/)) instance of an [Ubuntu](http://www.ubuntu.com/) server, which hosts the Rails app.

-The webapp uses a Postgres database hosted by AWS Relational Database Service ([RDS](https://aws.amazon.com/rds/)).
+The webapp connects to a Postgres database hosted by AWS Relational Database Service ([RDS](https://aws.amazon.com/rds/)).

 [AWS Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) provides the search instance and associated functions.

 ## Limits
-The app uses geohash to divide the world into 156.5km x 156.5km grid cells ([geohash length 3](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-geohashgrid-aggregation.html)).
+The app uses geohashing to divide the world into 156.5km x 156.5km grid cells ([geohash length 3](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-geohashgrid-aggregation.html)).
 For each grid cell, the app stores up to 250 tweets at a time, and deletes older tweets to make room for newer tweets.

 At maximum utilization, I estimate this configuration will require ~1 GB of storage, which fits comfortably within the [AWS Free Tier](https://aws.amazon.com/free/):